Are you liable? Sexual harassment in the workplace

 - implying he was a paedophile;

-- telling other employees of Watkins Steel that he 'often had sex with little boys';
+- telling other employees at the steel manufacturer that he 'often had sex with little boys';

 - telling him that he often frequented gay bars;